 There are many different side effects and complications which can result from a doctor's use of defective Sepramesh IP or from the doctor's negligence itself.
 These can range from minor and short-lived to severe and long-lasting.

-Sepramesh IP is known to cause adherence, which occurs when scar tissue forms around the mesh implant and joins the implant with other internal tissue or organs.
+Sepramesh IP is known to cause adhesion, which occurs when scar tissue forms around the mesh implant and joins the implant with other internal tissue or organs.
 This can occur within a few weeks of your surgery or can take months or years.

-Adherence typically occurs after the absorbable coating on the Sepramesh has worn off, leading to serious consequences such as bowel obstruction and severe pain.
+Adhesion typically occurs after the absorbable coating on the Sepramesh has worn off, leading to serious consequences such as bowel obstruction and severe pain.
 2

 Pain after surgery for a short period is normal as your body heals.
 Severe pain or pain which lasts for longer than three months (chronic pain) is not normal and may be caused by defective Sepramesh.